The 12 Most Charming Small Towns in New Jersey

 3. Montclair, NJ

 Lots of people will try to tell you Montclair is “the Brooklyn” of New Jersey (ditto for nearby Maplewood).
 And they wouldn’t be wrong about it, as you can totally see a Carroll Gardens vibe all around you.
 Decidedly more suburban in nature, the townhouses surrounding Smith Street are a mix of well-manicured and seriously grand old homes.
 The town, which notably lent its high school as a filming location for Mean Girls, boasts a great farmer’s market on Saturday and has a few walkable shopping districts to grab whatever your heart desires.
 This year, Montclair will also welcome an arts complex near the Wellmont Theater featuring plenty of outdoor space for performances and public art.
 That’s on top of an already established arts community that includes live theater and galleries.
 Restaurants, movie theaters, shops and—during non-pandemic times—nightlife are other major draws.
 Pro tip: Don’t leave without trying a meal at French Lebanese restaurant Uncle Momo, which has another outpost in Jersey City.

-Where to stay: Those who get down with staying in a private room can do so on the cheap in a truly stunning, 7,000 square foot house, complete with plush rugs and bedding, a cozy fireplace, an attractive chandelier and ensuite bathroom.
-If you’re looking for an extra plush splurge, makeup mogul Bobbi Brown’s hotel venture, The George, is also available in town.
+Where to stay: Those who get down with staying in a private room can do so on the cheap or, if you’re looking for an extra plush splurge, makeup mogul Bobbi Brown’s hotel venture, The George, is also available in town.
 It’s a decor lover’s dream, and since they’re limiting occupancy to help fight the spread of COVID-19, you’ll feel like you have the place to yourself.

 4. Madison, NJ